MicrosoftDocs/cpp-docs.it-it/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 1. Nel file mainfrm.h aggiungere un membro dati alla sezione protetta di `CMainFrame`, la definizione della classe per la cornice principale.
 Questo membro rappresenta la barra multifunzione.

- ' ' * / / Sulla barra multifunzione barra per l'applicazione
+ ' ' * / / Sulla barra multifunzione a barre per l'applicazione
     M_wndRibbonBar CMFCRibbonBar;
  ```

-2. In the mainfrm.cpp file, add the following code before the final `return` statement at the end of the `CMainFrame::OnCreate` function.
+2. In the mainfrm.cpp file, add the following code before the final **return** statement at the end of the `CMainFrame::OnCreate` function.
 This creates an instance of the ribbon bar.

  ``` *// Create the ribbon bar
     if (!m_wndRibbonBar.Create(this))